melissamodesto/melissamodesto/README.md

 <img src="https://tenor.com/bhNGB.gif" width="50px">

 - 🔭 I’m currently working as an IT technician at PRODEPA - Data Processing Company of the State of Para
 - 🌱 I'm currently learning to become a full-stack developer.
-HTML /CSS / JavaScript
 - 📫 How to reach me: mbm.modesto@gmail.com
 - 😄 Pronouns: EN: she/her PT-BR: ela/dela
 - ⚡ Fun fact: I'm a big fan of Batman